graphql-compose/graphql-compose/README.md

 - Has zero documentation
 - May change API

 **But it works in our big project!
 And we are in the pre-production phase.
-I want to polish it and make the outstanding instrument for construction GraphQL servers.**
+I want to polish it and make the outstanding instrument for construction GraphQL Servers.**

 To-Do
 =====